mozilla/adr/docs/usage.rst

 As well as an ``archive_relpath`` config, which specifies the path to the cache data "within" the archive.
 Otherwise the cache data is assumed to be right at the root of the archive.

+``adr`` also provides a ``renewing-file`` store.
+This is the same as the "file system" store, except it renews items in the cache when they are retrieved.

 fmt
 ```